 The only thing that can happen is that you can get better, and your administrators will appreciate your efforts to grow as a professional.

-On the flip side, even if you have great management, there are always new things to learn.
-Taking the time to watch a colleague you respect in action might just give you a few ideas for adjustments in your own classroom.
+On the flip side, even with great management, there are always new things to learn.
+Taking the time to watch a colleague you respect in action might give you a few ideas for adjustments in your classroom.

-You never know when you are going to get that one kid who is impervious to all the tricks in your toolbox.
+You never know when you will get that one kid who is impervious to all the tricks in your toolbox.

-Just be sure to ask before you just show up to watch a lesson.
-When you explain why you want to see them in action, the vast majority of teachers will be happy to have you come by.
+Just be sure to ask before you show up to watch a lesson.
+When you explain why you want to see them in action, most teachers will be happy to have you come by.

 Intervention Central